arpitx165/proxy-service/README.md

 * Once redis container is exited, will lose the data as volume path for redis is not mentioned so its will not work as persistent storage.

+## Testing :

+* In order to run test make sure containers are up and running :

+>  python test.py